Stochastic Calculus as Operator Factorization An Operator-Covariant Derivative and Unified Representation: Mixed Drivers

 \section{Mixed Drivers}

-Many applications involve processes driven by multiple noise sources---for instance, a diffusion plus jumps, or Brownian motion plus fractional Brownian motion.
-The operator--covariant framework handles such settings naturally: one forms the direct sum of energy spaces and defines the stochastic integral componentwise.
-We illustrate with two examples.
+Many applications involve processes driven by multiple noise sources---for instance, a diffusion plus jumps, or Brownian motion plus an independent Poisson process.
+When the noise components are independent, the operator--covariant framework handles such settings naturally via direct sums of energy spaces.
+The independence assumption is essential: it ensures orthogonality of the component energy spaces and additivity of the adjoint decomposition.